 If you knit, crochet or sew we'd love to have you join us.
 We also welcome monetary donations as well as donations of yarn, knitting needles, crochet hooks etc. for our Ministry.
 Contact Char Goehring at (414) 423-1521 or [email protected] for meeting dates and time.

 Southside Meal Program

 This program was organized by the St. Vincent de Paul Society.
-St. Martin of Tours Parish has four teams, each composed of a captain, a co-captain, and about 15 people.
-Each team is asked to work three times a year, on the second Sunday of the month.
+St. Martin of Tours Parish has teams, each composed of a captain, co-captain, and about 15 people.
+Each team is asked to work three times a year, the second Sunday of the month.
 The Southside Meal Program provides and serves meals to about 200-350 people.
 The meal program site is located at 931 W. Madison St., Milwaukee.